-Sudan’s protesters claim victory for their ‘revolution’
+Sudan’s protesters welcome power-sharing deal with military

-KHARTOUM, Sudan (AP) — Leaders of Sudan’s pro-democracy movement welcomed on Friday the power-sharing agreement with the ruling military council as a victory for their “revolution,” raising hopes for an end to the three-month standoff with the generals and deadly violence.
+KHARTOUM, Sudan (AP) — Leaders of Sudan’s pro-democracy movement on Friday welcomed a new power-sharing agreement with the ruling military council as a victory for their “revolution,” raising hopes for an end to the three-month standoff with the generals and deadly violence.

-“Today, our revolution has won and our victory shines,” read a statement posted early Friday on the Facebook page of the Sudanese Professionals’ Association, which has spearheaded the protests.

 The emerging deal could break the political impasse that has gripped the country since the military ousted the longtime autocrat Omar al-Bashir in April, amid an uprising against his rule.

+“Today, our revolution has won and our victory shines,” said a statement posted early Friday on the Facebook page of the Sudanese Professionals’ Association, which has spearheaded the protests.

-In the following months, protesters stayed in the streets demanding the generals handover power to a civilian leadership.
-Talks collapsed when security forces razed a protest camp outside the military headquarters in Khartoum on June 3 leaving more than a hundred killed, according to protesters.
+Talks on a power-sharing agreement had collapsed when security forces razed a protest camp outside the military headquarters in Khartoum on June 3.
+More than a hundred people were killed since then, according to the protesters.

+In the ensuing weeks, protesters stayed in the streets demanding that the generals hand power to civilian leadership, to no avail.

+But early on Friday, the two parties agreed to form a joint sovereign council — previously a sticking point in the talks — to lead the country during a transition period of three years and three months, said the SPA statement.

 The African Union and Ethiopia made intensive efforts to bring the generals and the protesters back to the negotiating table.

-Negotiations resumed earlier this week, after tens of thousands of demonstrators flooded the streets of Sudan’s main cities over the weekend, in the biggest show of numbers since the razing of the protesters’ sit-in camp.
+Negotiations resumed earlier this week after tens of thousands of demonstrators flooded the streets of Sudan’s main cities over the weekend in the biggest show of numbers since the razing of the protesters’ sit-in camp.
 At least 11 people were killed in clashes with security forces, according to protest organizers.

 When news of the deal broke around dawn on Friday, hundreds of protesters returned to the streets dancing, singing and waving Sudanese flags, while passing drivers honked.